 While Loop in HTML

-loop is a fundamental construct in programming that allows the repetition of a block of code as long as a specified condition is true.
-In this article, we will explore the usage and applications of the while
+The while loop is a fundamental construct in programming that allows the repetition of a block of code as long as a specified condition is true.
+In this article, we will explore the usage and applications of the while loop in HTML.

 1. Basic Syntax